Rudy del Rosario: Club career

 Kaya F.C., which now plays in the Philippines Football League, was established in 1996 by del Rosario along with Bob Kovacs and John Rey Bela-Ong.
 He was also served as a player with the club.

 International career

 Del Rosario played for the Philippines national football team and was captain from 1994 to 1997.
 He was part of the Philippine squad for the 1991 Southeast Asian Games. which won 1–0 against Malaysia, which was considered as an upset at the time.
 In the 1994 Philippine Cup, a tournament held at the Rizal Memorial Club which the national team won, del Rosario was part of the squad that defeated South China A.A., Taipei Tigers and a Xiamen provincial selection.
 He also came out of retirement to play for the national futsal team at the 2001 AFF Futsal Championship.

 Coaching career

 After his retirement, del Rosario served as head coach of Kaya F.C.
-In 2010, he was became the long-time coach of the Philippine squad which participated in the Homeless World Cup.
+In 2010, he became the long-time coach of the Philippine squad which participated in the Homeless World Cup.